2193 Private Joseph Hing, 1st Battalion Hertfordshire Regiment, later M/2/176514 Army Service Corps Mechanical Transport

 Rolls of Honour photos: Jane Dickson, Michael Carver

-In the 3rd Quarter of 1919, Joseph Hing married Rosa Matilda Horn, known as Rose.
+In the 3rd Quarter of 1919, Joseph Hing married Rose Matilda Horn, known as Rosa.
 The Marriage was registered in Watford.
 Their son Raymond Joseph Hing was born on 8th June 1921 and baptised at St Peter and St Paul’s Church, Little Gaddesden on 10th July that year.
-The family then lived at Princes Risborough and Joe was a Chauffeur.
+The family then lived at Princes Risborough where Joe was Chauffeur to Alfred Cheeseman.

 The Little Gaddesden Branch of the British Legion (now the Royal British Legion) was established in 1923 out of the Old Comrades’ Association.
 It was the seventh Legion branch to be established in the UK and, according to information in “A Century Remembered”, Joe was a founder members, as were William Johnson and Steve Oakins.
 With Joe, they had been committee members who helped to set up the Branch.
 In 1933 Joe became the Branch Standard Bearer.

-Electoral Registers show Joe and Rose living at Langley Lodge, King’s Langley between 1923 and 1926; during this time, on 26th March 1925, their daughter Joan Sarah was born.
+Electoral Registers show Joe and Rosa living at Langley Lodge, King’s Langley between 1923 and 1926; during this time, on 26th March 1925, their daughter Joan Sarah was born.

 Joe’s parents, Joseph and Sarah Hing of Meadow Farm, 1 Ringshall, had eight children and nine grandchildren.